aellahi/aellahi.github.io/_posts/2024-10-13-data-validation.md

 <br><br/>

+## Closing Thoughts

-These three examples cover the vast majority of data validation use cases that I've encountered, but in case you're curious to learn more, definitely check out the `pandera` [docs](https://pandera.readthedocs.io/en/stable/index.html#).
+These three examples cover the vast majority of data validation use cases that I've encountered, but in case you're curious to learn more, definitely check out the `pandera` [docs](https://pandera.readthedocs.io/en/stable/index.html#) or play around with the Colab [notebook](https://colab.research.google.com/drive/1AerrSvtQQjblfQ9tAONYsVEmq1xNW0BX?usp=sharing) with the examples listed above.
+While some validation needs are near universal (e.g. type checking), there are many others that are context dependent, and fortunately `pandera` offers flexibility to accommodate them.
+Even type checking array fields, while not straightforward, can be accomplished by `Check` [objects](https://pandera.readthedocs.io/en/stable/checks.html) or `dataframe_check` methods..
 The package offers support for other tabular data formats as well (such as `pyspark` and `dask` dataframes), though `pandas` has the most support by far.

+Good luck!